-Malami's Comments On Anambra: Conditions for declaration of state of emergency
+MALAMI'S COMMENTS ON ANAMBRA: Conditions for declaration of state of emergency

 By Clifford Ndujihe

-Following security threats to November 6, 2021, Anambra State governorship election, the Attorney General of the Federation, AGF, and Minister of Justice, Abubakar Malami, SAN, said the Federal Government, may declare a state of emergency in the state to ensure that the poll is held.
+Following security threats to the November 6, 2021 Anambra State governorship election, the Attorney General of the Federation, AGF, and Minister of Justice, Abubakar Malami, SAN, said the Federal Government, may declare a state of emergency in the state to ensure that the poll is held.

 Malami said that the government has the responsibility to sustain the democratic order and will do the needful including the declaration of a state of emergency in the state to ensure that the election holds.